Brian-McGinn/Resume-Agent/README.md

     make run
     ```

-1. Stop the client and server containers
-    ```bash
-    make down
-    ```

 ## How To Use

 ### Choose Resume File

 1. Select 'Choose Resume File' and upload your resume PDF from your local system

     ![Choose Resume File](img/ui-upload.png)
+    > **_NOTE:_** Only PDF files are currently supported

 1. Check status message to verify success